renaissance-publishing/renaissance/content/chapters/24-powers.md

       - Requires: Transfer, 20 Control
       - Action: Task Action (1 minute)
       - Condition: To use this power, you must be sustaining Transfer
-      - Effect: You suffer one wound; if you do, the person you are Transfer-ing wounds from is healed for one wound.
+      - Effect: You suffer one wound; if you do, the person you are transferring wounds from is healed for one wound.
+        (Note: the wound is not *bound*, it is entirely healed.)
-      - Using sacrifice can be stressfull.
-A WIL&times;3 test can be called for to use this power; if the power is used successfully, Stress might be inflicted.
+      - Using sacrifice can be stressful.
+        A WIL×3 test can be called for to use this power; if the power is used successfully, Stress might be inflicted.

   - Join